On this page, you will find all the information you need to:

 The complex pharmacological therapies (chemotherapy, administration of biological or experimental drugs), supportive therapies (transfusions, hydration, antibiotic administration, …) and some diagnostic-therapeutic procedures (thoracentesis, rachicentesis, paracentesis) are performed in the Cancer Day Hospital.

 The Day Hospital is located on the second floor of the Busonera hospital and is open from Monday through Friday from 8 am to 5 pm.
 It was inaugurated in 2014 and was designed following the principles of humanization of care.
-It has 17beds and 32 armchairs; 14 seats are dedicated to the “Pink Room”, a room designated for breast cancer patients.
-There is also an office for the doctor on call and a refreshment area that provides food and drink for a quick breakfast or snack.
+It has 17beds and 32 armchairs; 14 chairs are dedicated to the “Pink Room”, a room reserved for breast cancer patients.
+There is also an office for the doctor on call as well as a refreshment area that provides food and drink for a quick breakfast or snack.

 You will be referred to the Day Hospital after your appointment with the oncologist, who will prescribe the appropriate therapy.
 The appointment takes place in one of the clinics located on the first floor.
 At the end of the visit, the doctor will issue a discharge letter indicating the number of your booking: you will proceed to the waiting room of the Day Hospital, on the second floor.
 When your number is called, you will be taken to one of the rooms where you will start your treatment.
 We guarantee that the waiting time will be as short as possible.